We are meditating on the topic of eternity and what God has prepared for those who love Him.

-Jesus, the Great Shepherd of the sheep, wanders over the hillsides seeking to find those conscious of being distant from His flock (Luke 15:4).
+Jesus, the Great Shepherd of the sheep, wanders over the hillsides seeking for those conscious of being distant from His flock (Luke 15:4).
 He knows and calls His people by name.
-Over a long period of time, He has gone to great lengths to show humankind our need of a Savior from sin.
+Over a long time, He has gone to great lengths to show humankind our need for a Savior from sin.
 God's plan called for the most loving thing anyone could ever do for those He loved.
 He died as a substitute taking their penalty upon Himself to set them free from sin.
 This act of love expressed the most powerful thing in the universe—the power of love, agapé love.
 This kind of love is self-sacrificing and creates a love response from those who receive such grace.
-God has sent His Son into the world to win and woo His bride to Himself, especially those who are far away from Him and wandering near wolves.
+God has sent His Son into the world to win and woo His bride to Himself, especially those who have been far from Him and wandering near wolves.

 To show us just how special we are to God, Paul the apostle wrote to remind us that we are being prepared for a wedding with Christ Himself:

 I am jealous for you with a godly jealousy.
 I promised you to one husband, to Christ, so that I might present you as a pure virgin to him (2 Corinthians 11:2).